 The wearing of the Kappa Kappa Psi crest, symbols (with the exception of the membership candidate pin) and/or letters in any form, is limited to initiated members of the fraternity.
-This restriction is lifted in the case of articles or regalia clearly declaring, without abbreviation, the wearer as a membership candidate or a colony member or denoting sponsorship or partial sponsorship of an event by the Fraternity, provided said event is not in conflict with the precepts and policies of Kappa Kappa Psi.
+This restriction is lifted in the case of articles or regalia clearly declaring, without abbreviation, the wearer as a membership candidate or a petitioning group member or denoting sponsorship or partial sponsorship of an event by the Fraternity, provided said event is not in conflict with the precepts and policies of Kappa Kappa Psi.

 The official means of identifying oneself with the Fraternity.
 Unlike many other organizations, purchase of the Crown Pearl Badge is optional in Kappa Kappa Psi.
 The symbols of the badge have special meaning to the members of the Fraternity, and it is worn in the same manner as the recognition badges of other Greek- letter organizations: over the heart, pinned to the shirt slightly above the pocket, slightly towards the button-line.
 It is not to be worn on sweatshirts, sports uniforms, or on the band uniform.
 Appropriate attachments may be affixed to the badge, showing both the Chapter’s Greek-letter designation and any offices held by a members in the Chapter.

 Also referred to as the Membership Recognition Pin, this gold lapel pin is the official crest or coat-of-arms (or “cofa”) of Kappa Kappa Psi.
 Each of the symbols on the crest have a special meaning to our members, their relationship to the Fraternity, and the mission of our organization within your college or university band.
 Become familiar with the Cofa of Kappa Kappa Psi so that you can recognize it on sight.
 Fraternity members wear this pin as a means of recognition signifying their continuing commitment to the ideals of Brotherhood.